 1. More time to be productive

-Cutting the commuting time can be a huge time saver and stress buster, which means people have more time to focus on the tasks at hand, in turn leading to increasing their productivity.
-Working from home also means cutting all those useless meetings and other time wasters that are part of the office environment.
+Cutting the commuting time can be a huge time saver and stress buster, which means people have more time to focus on the tasks at hand, leading to increasing their productivity.
+Working from home also means cutting all those useless meetings and other time wasters in the office environment.

 2. Outcome driven approach

-The word ‘outcome’ cuts straight through the micro-management types and from my experience, they generally don’t have a come back.
-What are the outcomes for this team and where do I fit?
-What outcomes am I responsible for delivering and what are my time frames for delivery?
-This type of conversation may help your micro-manager boss to ease back and think about how you are working smarter.
+The word ‘outcome’ cuts straight through the micro-management types, and from my experience, they generally don’t have a comeback.
+What are the outcomes for this team, and where do I fit?
+What outcomes am I responsible for delivering, and what are my time frames for delivery?
+This type of conversation may help your micro-manager boss ease back and think about working smarter.

 3. Everyone happier

-Working from home can feel like a break from the office, they is more time to spend with family and recharge.
-Therefore, they’ll be less inclined to ask for regular days off due to being burnt out or sick with minor illnesses like colds, which means healthier and happier staff and a more efficient work place.
-Its a win-win scenario.
+Working from home can feel like a break from the office; they are more time to spend with family and recharge.
+Therefore, they’ll be less inclined to ask for regular days off due to being burnt out or sick with minor illnesses like colds, which means healthier and happier staff and a more efficient workplace.
+It’s a win-win scenario.

 4. Improve communication

-There may be legitimate excuses for work places with poor IT infrastructure which hold their staff hostage to come into the office everyday.
-Harsh lessons have been learnt via COVID-19 where work places have been forced to evolve or die out.
-Access to cheap and effective online communication platforms have never been better with tools such as Zoom, Webex, Microsoft Teams and Skype running the show.
+There may be legitimate excuses for workplaces with poor IT infrastructure which hold their staff hostage to come into the office every day.
+Harsh lessons have been learned via COVID-19, where workplaces have been forced to evolve or die out.
+Access to cheap and effective online communication platforms has never been better with tools such as Zoom, Webex, Microsoft Teams, and Skype running the show.

 5. Get access to the best talent

 Working remotely means the ability to work with anyone in the world.
-You can get access to the best talent via online hiring platforms such as Toptal, Freelancer and Upwork which all have tough independent screening process.
+You can access the best talent via online hiring platforms such as Toptal, Freelancer, and Upwork, which all have tough, independent screening processes.
 Smart companies have capitalized on this by hiring the very best software companies from all around the world.
-The best talent in any industry work smarter, not harder.
+The best talent in any industry works smarter, not harder.

 6. Cut costs and save the environment

 It is a fact that big office buildings consume a lot of energy and cost more, and the only real winners are the major polluters.
-If people can achieve the same work outcomes from home, it means you will save money to invest into making the business better, eg. research, talented staff, etc.
+If people can achieve the same work outcomes from home, it means you will save money to make the business better, e.g., research, talented staff, etc.

 7. Creative team building

-It is critical more than ever to stay connected with your team and ensure there is connection and camaraderie.
-Unfortunately after work drinks and group team building activities might be off the radar for a while due to COVID-19.
-Here are some ideas for fun virtual team building activities for remote teams.
+It is critical more than ever to stay connected with your team and ensure there are connection and camaraderie.
+Unfortunately, after-work drinks and group team-building activities might be off the radar for a while due to COVID-19.
+Here are some ideas for fun virtual team-building activities for remote teams.

 8. Benefits the local community

-Major city centres around the world are over run with people and pollution is often an issue.
-It has taken a global pandemic for people to realise that they don’t need to rely on city hubs to work smarter.
-More people working from home means more money flowing to the local community .
+Major city centers around the world are overrun with people, and pollution is often an issue.
+It has taken a global pandemic for people to realize that they don’t need to rely on city hubs to work smarter.
+More people working from home means more money flowing to the local community.
 It is also better for the environment because there is no traffic on the road and less stress on the public transport system.
 Everyone wins!

 9. Flexible work arrangements

-If staff are required to come into an office, they should not be squeezed into an open area or hot desking due to social distancing measures.
-Bring back the cubical and make the work place great again!
-If you want happy staff, give people space and freedom, physically and over the decisions they need to make to live their best lives.
+If staff is required to come into an office, they should not be squeezed into an open area or hot desk due to social distancing measures.
+Bring back the cubical and make the workplace great again!
+If you want happy staff, give people space and freedom, physically and over, the decisions they need to make to live their best lives.